pdxparrot/assets/SETUP.md

   * Replace Standalone Input Module with InputSystemUIInputModule
   * Add EventSystemHelper script to this
   * Copy the DefaultInputActions asset (linked to the Actions Asset by default) to Assets/Data/Input
-    * Rename the asset to avoid confusion with the default
+    * Rename the asset to Player.inputactions avoid confusion with the default
     * Replace the EventSystem Actions Asset with this copy
     * UI actions may need to be reset to Pass Through to fix warnings
     * Pause action usually has to be added to this